FreeClimbAPI/nodejs-sdk/docs/source/api/queues/queues.rst

     Create a new queue through the Persephony API.

-    :[options]: {object} An optional object to set the properties on the newly created queue.
+    :[options]: {object} An Object to set the properties on the newly created queue.

     :returns: {Promise<object>} A promise that resolves to the newly created queue.
     :throws: Will throw an error on a failed response.